pingcap/docs/tidb-cloud/use-chat2query-api.md

     In the preceding example, the request body is a JSON object with the following properties:

     - `<table_name>`: _string_.
 The table you want to update.
-    - `table_name.description`: _string_.
+    - `<table_name>.description`: _string_.
 The new description you want to set for the given table.
-    - `columns`: a key-value pair to specify the target column and the column description you want to update.
+    - `<table_name>.columns`: a key-value pair to specify the target column and the column description you want to update.

     An example response is as follows: